Most recent exhibition

 The Potters' Guild chose the book of poetry, A Bee Garden, by Marilyn Gear Pilling, which was to be our inspirational springboard to making a piece for this exhibit.

-The poems dealt primarily with the suicide of the Author's neice and her father who suffered from dementia.
+The poems dealt primarily with the suicide of the Author's niece and her father who suffered from dementia.
 I had a really difficult time with these poems.
 They are beautiful, but they hit close to home.
 I too, had a loss due to suicide.
 In 2006 my nephew hung himself.
 He was just 15 years old.
-I am also seeing my father in a long decline with dementia.
+I also watched my father in a long decline with dementia.

 But, when I read "V Threnody for Bethany" one line jumped out at me: "She asks the poppy and it gives her a small box of black seeds."
 In the poem, the girls mother is asking why.
 Why did this happen?
 No one has answers.